DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/marketplace/IMAGES_README.md

 To use the media gallery, you must upload a minimum of one image.
-The gallery can hold a maximum of 8 pieces of media total, and one of these pieces of media can be a video (guidelines and submission steps on the right).
+The gallery can hold a maximum of 8 pieces of media total, and one of these pieces of media can be a video (guidelines and submission steps below).
 Images should be added to your /images directory and referenced in the manifest.json file.